Stepwell: Stepped ponds

 Stepped ponds are very similar to stepwells in terms of purpose.
 Generally, stepped ponds accompany nearby temples while stepwells are more isolated.
 Stepwells are dark and barely visible from the surface, while stepped ponds are illuminated by the light from the sun.
 Stepwells are more linear in design compared to the rectangular shape of stepped ponds.

 In India

 A number of surviving significant stepwells in India can be found across India, including in Rajasthan, Gujarat, Delhi, Madhya Pradesh, Maharashtra, and North Karnataka (Karnataka).
 In 2016 a collaborative mapping project, Stepwell Atlas, started to map GPS coordinates and collate information on stepwells, mapping over 2800 stepwells in India.
 Another project mapped the location of over 1700 stepwells in Maharashtra.

+One of the first western architects, "who placed a spotlight on the neglected, albeit paramount water structures" as representative for the country’s ritualistic life and culture, was Klaus Herdeg in 1967.
+In his resarch on Formal Structure(s) in Indian Architecture he presented i.a.
+Indian stepwells with photos and exact measurement drawings.

 Delhi and Haryana

 Delhi

 In his book Delhi Heritage: Top 10 Baolis, Vikramjit Singh Rooprai mentions that Delhi alone has 32 stepwells.